Tiger Beer: Marketing

-Tiger Sky Tower
+The Tiger Sky Tower operated in Sentosa until 2018.

 Awards

-Tiger Beer has entered a number of beer tasting competitions and has performed well.
+Tiger Beer has entered several beer-tasting competitions and has performed well.
 At the 2011 World Quality Selections, organised by Monde Selection, the brand won a Gold Quality award.

 Tiger in popular culture

 Film

 The beer was also seen in the 2002 movie The Transporter with Jason Statham.
 Crates of Tiger appeared in the 2008 film Tropic Thunder.
 Also, in the 2001 Hong Kong action thriller The Accidental Spy it's the preferred beer of Buck Yuen (played by Jackie Chan) who orders it by name in a bar and, also, has an empty bottle of Tiger by his bed in the next scene as he wakes up from a dream.

-In the movie The Odd Angry Shot about the Australian Special Air Service during the Vietnam War, Tiger is considered the beer of choice amongst American and Aussie troops.
-Tiger is seen as a favourite amongst British troops during the Malayan Emergency in the film The Virgin Soldiers.
+In the movie The Odd Angry Shot about the Australian Special Air Service during the Vietnam War, Tiger is considered the beer of choice among American and Aussie troops.
+Tiger is seen as a favourite among British troops during the Malayan Emergency in the film The Virgin Soldiers.